Bratwurst, Apple, Stuffed Pork

 This year, with a small pork roast in my basket (well, two) and some choice local sausage selections for sale at the market I decided to give it a go and satisfy my countless fall seasons of curiosity on the sausage stuffed roasts numerously displayed in the glossy European reference cookbooks of culinary history and cultural regional specialties.
 Choosing an apple smoked bratwurst, I thought this would complement well with a crisp apple or two on hand from our annual apple picking day out at the Frecon Farms Orchard combined with a lightly sauteed mixture of leftover cubes from a stale baguette.

-Served alongside a buttery mash of seasoned boiled butternut squash and potatoes this late fall dish provided no sliced leftovers.
-A delightful outcome to a longtime fascination of a roast stuffed with a seasoned sausage meat, now emerged, years later, from its glossy style images, Bratwurst, Apple, Stuffed Pork Roast.
+Served alongside a buttery mash of seasoned boiled butternut squash and potatoes this late fall dish provided no leftovers.
+A delightful outcome to a longtime fascination of a roast stuffed with a seasoned sausage meat emerged, years later from glossy style cookbook images, Bratwurst, Apple, Stuffed Pork Roast.

 - 2 1/2-3 pound boneless Pork Loin Rib End Roast